U6-U8-U10-U12 NANCY GREENE SKI LEAGUE

 The BC Alpine fee of $76 per child (not included in the program fee).

-All fees, registration form and the ACA form have to be paid and submitted before the first day on the snow.
+All fees, registration forms, ACA form, code of conduct and volunteer form must be paid and submitted before the first day on the snow.

 Requirements and Expectation

 Riding a chairlift: every new club member is required to be able to load and offload a chair with minimum assistance and be able to ride the chair with his/her ski group buddy.